GetPageSpeed/nginx-extras-docs/docs/lua/mail.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-mail [v1.0.2](https://github.com/GUI/lua-resty-mail/releases/tag/v1.0.2){target=_blank} released on Feb 24 2019.
+This document describes lua-resty-mail [v1.1.0](https://github.com/GUI/lua-resty-mail/releases/tag/v1.1.0){target=_blank} released on Sep 23 2023.

 <hr />